 D.C.
 Every officer and employee shall disclose interests in contracts with the Town at the time and in the manner as follows: any Town officer or employee or their spouse, minor child or dependent, who has, will have, or later acquires an interest in any actual or proposed contract, purchase agreement, lease agreement or other agreement, including oral agreements, with the Town, shall publicly disclose the nature and extent of such interest in writing to their immediate supervisor, or if a member of a board to said board, and to the Board of Ethics as soon as the employee has knowledge of such actual or prospective interest.
 Such written disclosure shall be made part of and set forth in the official record of the proceedings of such body.
 Disclosure and recusal do not cure a prohibited interest.

-E. Contracts entered into in violation of this section will be null, void and unenforceable.
+E. Contracts willfully entered into in violation of this section will be null, void and unenforceable.

 § 8-14.
 Political solicitations.